Switch to ADA Accessible Theme

 Contact an Employment Lawyer in California

-Employers with questions about their responsibilities to provide seating should contact an experienced California employment lawyer at the Law Office of Karen J. Sloat, APC.
+Employers with questions about their responsibilities to provide seating should contact an experienced California employment lawyer at Sloat Law Group.
 We serve employers in Riverside County, Cathedral City, Palm Springs, Coachella, and Desert Hot Springs.

 Source: